 It turns out that he’s even better than Spitz, and the team prospers as much as a starving pack of dogs in the frozen North can prosper.

 Buck starts dreaming a peculiar recurring dream in which he goes back in time and sees himself sitting at the feet of a primitive man.
-Basically, he’s getting in touch with his primitive side of hunting, killing, and hanging out in caves.
+Basically, he’s getting in touch with his primitive—the side that likes hunting, killing, and hanging out in caves.

 Then Dave, another one of the dogs, gets sick, but refuses to leave his place at the sled.
 Dave soon dies nobly.